kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 ![read_scenario_websocket_overview]({{ site_base_path }}assets/images/request-scenarios/read-websocket/Synchronous_Request_Websocket_Protocol_Overview.png)

-The following diagram shows how a request flows between the client application, the different Kuzzle server components, and the external services:
+The following diagram shows how a request flows between the client application, the different Kuzzle Backend components, and the external services:

 ![read_scenario_websocket_details]({{ site_base_path }}assets/images/request-scenarios/read-websocket/Synchronous_Request_Websocket_Protocol_Sequence.png)

-* The client application opens a websocket connection to Kuzzle server and sends a request message.
+* The client application opens a websocket connection to Kuzzle Backend and sends a request message.
 For example, to retrieve a document with `_id` equal to `739c26bc-7a09-469a-803d-623c4045b0cb` in the `users` collection, the client application will send the following message:

 ```javascript
 {